jimmoffitt/leaving-x/README.md

 2. **Install requirements

 Ensure you have Python 3.7+ installed.
-Then, install required libraries:
+Then, install the required libraries:

     ```bash
     pip install -r requirements.txt

-3. Set up Environement Variables
+3. Set up Environment Variables

 Create a .env.local file in the root directory based on .env.local.example (see the Configuration section for details).